 4. Nawate Dori

-Nawate Dori is a shopping strip where the style of the shops are preserved to look like how it would back when Matsumoto was a castle town.
+Nawate Dori is a shopping strip where the style of the shops is preserved to look like how it would back when Matsumoto was a castle town.
 You can find souvenir shops, vintage goods shops, and most importantly, please stop by Furusato for a delicious treat of Taiyaki!

 5. Asama Onsen

 Anyway, compared to Hoshino Onsen from Karuizawa, Asama Onsen is much more simple.
 Their price is very simple too – more than half of Hoshino at 600 yen per adult.
-Inside, you can find one cold pool, one hot pool and one outdoor pool.
+Inside, you can find one cold pool, one hot pool, and one outdoor pool.
 I suggest trying the hot/cold bathing method – first, take a shower and then dip yourself into the hot pool.
 Once you feel that your body temperature is high enough, go to the cold pool and dip yourself.
 Then go back to the hot pool.
 It sounds crazy, but I’ve been told this builds immunity!

 Where and where to eat in Matsumoto

-- Miyota Soba
+• Miyota Soba

-- Matsumoto Fried Chicken at Matsumoto Karaage Center
+• Matsumoto Fried Chicken at Matsumoto Karaage Center

-- Furusato Taiyaki at Nawate-dori
+• Furusato Taiyaki at Nawate-dori

 Where to stay in Matsumoto

-- Premier Hotel Cabin Matsumoto – If you need to stay close to the train station, this hotel is a great choice.
+• Premier Hotel Cabin Matsumoto – If you need to stay close to the train station, this hotel is a great choice.
 It’s close to the Matsumoto castle and city center.

-- Dormy Inn Matsumoto – Also a great option for staying near the city center.
+• Dormy Inn Matsumoto – Also a great option for staying near the city center.

 Day 3: Kamikochi

-I gotta admit – this entire itinerary was built around our plan to hike in Kamikochi!
-I saw one photo of Kappabashi (below) and I was sold.
-As there are a lot to say about this place, I’ve written a separate guide on hiking in Kamikochi.
-This includes what to expect and places to stay, as well as day trip options if you’re not in the mood to hike.
+Kamikochi Travel Guide: As there is a lot to write about this place, I’ve written a separate guide on hiking in Kamikochi.
+This includes what to expect, places to stay, as well as day trip options if you’re not in the mood to hike.

 Keep in mind though, Kamikochi is only open from April 15 – November 15.
-You need check their official website at kamikochi.org for exact dates, as it may change on yearly basis.
+You need to check their official website at kamikochi.org for exact dates, as it may change on a yearly basis.
 The park closes down for winter and you cannot visit, so it’s best to skip if you’re here during the winter months.

 Day 4: Omachi – Lake Kisaki & Kurobe Dam